parazitenew/react-native-loud-speaker/README.md

-# React Native Loud Speaker
+# React Native Toggle Loud Speaker

 A node modules can open loud speaker for react native.
 Support for ios and android.